gersteinlab/ASTRO/README.md

 Feature Counting: Calculates gene expression from alignment results based on GTF annotation files and outputs an expression matrix.
 Feature Filtering: Filters out low-quality or abnormal genes/barcodes based on user-defined thresholds.

-# 2.Installation Guide
+# 2. Installation Guide

-External dependencies: ASTRO requires the following external tools to function- STAR, bedtools, samtools, and cutadapt.
+**External dependencies**: ASTRO requires the following external tools to function - STAR, bedtools, samtools, and cutadapt.
 If you have Python 3.6+ installed locally, follow these steps to set it up.
-Install from source repository or compressed package:
+You can install from source repository or compressed package:

 ## 2.1 Clone the repository:
-git clone git@github.com:gersteinlab/ASTRO.git
-## 2.2 Enter the directory named "python":
-cd python
-## 2.3 Install dependencies and build/install:
-pip install -e .
-## 2.4 Check if the installation was successful (If you see the help documentation, the installation is complete.):
-ASTRO --help

-## 2.5 After installation, the following executable scripts will be available in the command line:
-ASTRO: Main pipeline entry point.

-- **Demultiplexing**: Adapter trimming, UMI, and Barcode splitting.
-- **Genome Mapping**: Uses STAR to align reads to the genome and optionally removes duplicate reads using either samtools markdup or a custom deduplication module.
-- **Feature Counting### 6.2 Two ways to write (or "point to") barcode/UMI locations in R2*: Calculates gene expression from alignment results based on GTF annotation files and outputs an expression matrix.
-- **Feature Filtering**: Filters out low-quality or abnormal genes/barcodes based on user-defined thresholds.

-## 2. Installation Guide

-**External dependencies**: ASTRO requires the following external tools to function - STAR, bedtools, samtools, and cutadapt.
-If you have Python 3.6+ installed locally, follow these steps to set it up.

-### Install from source repository or compressed package:

-#### 2.1 Clone the repository:
 ```bash
 git clone git@github.com:gersteinlab/ASTRO.git
 ```

-#### 2.2 Enter the directory named "python":
+## 2.2 Enter the directory named "python":
 ```bash
 cd python
 ```

-#### 2.3 Install dependencies and build/install:
+## 2.3 Install dependencies and build/install:
 ```bash
 pip install .
 ```

-#### 2.4 Check if the installation was successful:
+## 2.4 Check if the installation was successful:
 If you see the help documentation, the installation is complete:
 ```bash
 ASTRO --help
 ```

-#### 2.5 Available executable scripts:
-After installation, the following executable scripts will be available in the command line:
-- **ASTRO**: Main pipeline entry point

-### Alternative: Docker Installation
+## Alternative: Docker Installation

 The Docker image is hosted on Docker Hub and can be downloaded using the following command: